Skip to content

 Pure client code only

 npm packages must be standalone client code.
-A module that crosses a server boundary (a sv import/call) can't run as a plain npm install, so jac bundle --target npm rejects it with a clear error.
+A module that crosses a server boundary (a sv import/call) can't run as a plain npm install, so jac build --as npm rejects it with a clear error.
 Keep server-coupled code in your app, not in the published library.

 The runtime dependency#